-Assumes (i) that the initial value of the investment in each of the Corporation's securities and units of the TSX 300 Index was \$100 on September 1, 2005, and (ii) reinvestment of dividends.
+Assumes (i) that the initial value of the investment in each of the Corporation's securities and units of the S&P/TSX Composite Index was \$100 as of June 30, 2006, and (ii) reinvestment of dividends.
 All prices for the Corporation's Voting Class A Common Shares were taken from the TSX's records.
-During 2005, the TSX changed the classifications of its sub-indices to align itself with the Global Industry Classification Standard (GICS).
+The share performance as set out in the graph does not necessarily indicate future price performance.